 This is what Forms-APEX similarities stem from.
 APEX shares this exact same paradigm and much more.

-APEX: Same Paradigm, Same Database Model, Same Programming Language
+Forms-APEX Similarities: Same Paradigm, Same Database Model, Same Programming Language

 Forms is based on a relational data model, meaning most application screens or blocks of information are based on tables in the database.
 Often, these are management applications: Client management, order management, PL Management, etc. APEX uses this same relational data model.